Senecio minimus

 Senecio minimus (syn.
 Erechtites minumus), commonly known as toothed fireweed and coastal burnweed, is a species of plant in the sunflower family.
-It is native to Australia (all 6 states) and New Zealand, and also naturalized on the Pacific Coast of the United States (Washington, Oregon, and California).
+It is native to Australia (all 6 states) and New Zealand, and also naturalized on the Pacific Coast of the United States (Washington, Oregon, and California), as well as parts of Britain and Ireland.

 Description

 Senecio minimus is an annual or perennial herb up to 200 cm tall.
 Leaves are toothed but not pinnately lobed.
 One plant can produce as many as 200 yellow or purple flower heads, each with many small disc florets but no ray florets.
 Its features include taproots with lateral roots that branch out into the soil.
 Senecio minimus has a tall upper stem, a mid stem and a basal stem.
 There is a leaf base from the mid stem which supports the leaves of the plant which are sized around 80-250mm long and are spaced evenly.
 The upper leaves of this species are narrow and linear shaped.
 They become widest at the auricles at the base of the leaf.
 The florets of Secenio minimus have triangular corolla lobes which become thicker apically.
 The stems are erect and are a dark green-purple colour.
 They have very small hairs below the mid stem, but above the stem it becomes more glabrous.